Frequently Asked Questions

 Can my spouse get a visa if I’m a student at MIT Sloan?

-Do scholarships cover tuition and living expenses?
+Do fellowships cover tuition and living expenses?

 MBA Program Common Questions